erigontech/erigon/cmd/integration/Readme.md

 ## Copy data to another db

 ```
+0. You will need 2x disk space (can be different disks).
 1. Stop Erigon
 2. Create new db with new --db.pagesize:
 ONLY_CREATE_DB=true ./build/bin/erigon --datadir=/erigon-new/ --chain="$CHAIN" --db.pagesize=8kb --db.size.limit=12T